 Omega-3 has been associated with a large number of physiological functions.
 Its main benefits are reducing inflammation, helping with mood issues.
 The dietary fiber in chia seeds is useful for improving your digestive system’s health, weight loss and controlling diabetes.
 The antioxidants may aid in lowering risks of cancer, infections as well as supporting heart health.

 Lastly, a quick note about their protein content: An ounce of chia seeds contains about 5 grams of protein.
-It’s pretty impressive for a plant food.
+It’s pretty impressive for plant food.

 2- Chia Seeds Help Balance your Body and Reduce Inflammation

 You may have heard about how our modern diet creates an imbalance between Omega-3 and Omega-6 fatty acids and how it creates inflammation in your body.
 Increasing your consumption of Omega-3 helps restore balance and reduce inflammation.
 Compared to fish, Chia seeds are a superior source of EPA and DHA (both are Omega-3 fatty acids), since fish sources may be contaminated (e.g., mercury).

 3- Chia Seeds May Reduce your Risk of Heart Disease

 With their high content of antioxidants, fiber, and healthy fats, chia seeds help support cardiovascular health.
 Omega-3 fatty acids help raise HDL cholesterol, the good cholesterol that protects you against heart attack and stroke.
 A large Chinese study found that those who consumed the most Omega-3 fatty acids from plant sources had a 17% reduced risk of cardiovascular mortality.